-Krišjānis Znotiņš, Chairman of the Board Aivis Lonskis, Member of the Board Rita Kaktiņa, Chief accountant mogo JSC (the "Company") is a Latvian company.
+Krišjānis Znotiņš, Chairman of the Board Agnese Baltkāja, Chief accountant mogo JSC (the "Company") is a Latvian company.
 The Company was incorporated on May 3, 2012 as a joint stock company for an unlimited duration, subject to general company law.